patrickweng7/vip/Notebook-Aditi-Prakash.md

 # Week 4: September 15th, 2021
 ## Overview
 Received bootcamp subteam assignments (I am in Bootcamp Subteam 4) and explored Kaggle Titanic dataset.
-Discussed Titanic ML assignment wherein each member of our subteam is to select a learner, use it to predict the 'Survived' feature in the Titanic dataset, and determine the FNR and FPR of that learner.
+Discussed Titanic ML assignment wherein each member of our subteam is to select an ML learner, use it to predict the 'Survived' feature in the Titanic dataset, and determine the FNR and FPR of that learner.
 All of our learners must be codominant, meaning that no learner should outperform any other learner on both minimization objectives (FNR and FPR).
 Exchanged contact information with team and decided to meet throughout the week and create Slack channel for communication.
 Discussed preliminary ideas for data preprocessing and hyperparameter tuning.

 ## Team Meeting Notes
 ### Notes on Titanic ML Assignment
-- nans, strings, balance data, fold data, make sure everyone is using same X_train, y_train, X_test, y_test
+* nans, strings, balance data, fold data, make sure everyone is using same X_train, y_train, X_test, y_test
-- Post csv representing predictions of your model that was co-dominant with rest of group.
+* Post csv representing predictions of your model that was co-dominant with rest of group.
-- Sci-kit learn - classification (ex.
+* Sci-kit learn - classification (ex.
 Support Vector machine)
-- Do Pareto graphing for minimization objectives
+* Do Pareto graphing for minimization objectives
-- Pandas documentation
+* Pandas documentation
-- Why did the decision classifier perform so well when we didn’t do that much?
+* Why did the decision classifier perform so well when we didn’t do that much?
-- Make sure submission samples are in the same order for everyone
+* Make sure submission samples are in the same order for everyone
-- Pandas, sci-kit learn - dig deep
+* Pandas, sci-kit learn - dig deep
-- Use n folds
+* Use n folds
-- Look at cabin values and encode Embarked
+* Look at cabin values and encode Embarked
-- Do k fold splits for all learners
+* Do k fold splits for all learners
-- Cross val score - average of false negatives and false positive
+* Cross val score - average of false negatives and false positive
-- Look at average for nan values across samples with similar features versus all samples
+* Look at average for nan values across samples with similar features versus all samples
-- Create csv files with data that we’re using for preprocessing
+* Create csv files with data that we’re using for preprocessing
-- Create a jupyter notebook to graph pareto frontier - everyone inputs their values
+* Create a jupyter notebook to graph pareto frontier - everyone inputs their values
-- Don’t mix up the rows
+* Don’t mix up the rows
-- Undersampling/oversampling
+* Undersampling/oversampling

 ## Titanic ML Problem
 ### Data Preprocessing
 * Created Google Colab notebook for group preprocessing
+* Notebooks with preprocessing and preprocessing experimentation here: https://drive.google.com/drive/folders/1lq6fycfuDPxNamEK6inOa1vt8-RddgiS
 * Created ParetoFront.ipynb for group to input objective values for individual learner and confirm co-dominance
 * Imported pandas, numpy, and sklearn methods
 * Mounted Drive to Colab and read in train and test sets as dataframes